parus-cristatus/ner-template/README.md

 # Named Entity Recognition template

-- select whole separate words
+- Selection of whole entities or their parts with mouse
+- Whitespaces are trimmed.
-- remove selection on double click
+- Selection removal on double click

+# Used
+- Selection API